github/docs/content/code-security/securing-your-organization/meeting-your-specific-security-needs-with-custom-security-configurations/creating-a-custom-security-configuration.md

 ## Creating a {% data variables.product.prodname_custom_security_configuration %}

-{% note %}
+> [!NOTE]

-**Note:** The enablement status of some security features is dependent on other, higher-level security features.
+> The enablement status of some security features is dependent on other, higher-level security features.
 For example, disabling dependency graph will also disable {% data variables.product.prodname_dependabot %}, vulnerability exposure analysis, and security updates.
 For {% data variables.product.prodname_security_configurations %}, dependent security features are indicated with indentation and {% octicon "reply" aria-hidden="true" %}.

-{% endnote %}

 {% data reusables.profile.access_org %}
 {% data reusables.organizations.org_settings %}